-Companies and financial institutions that frequently issue bonds typically set up a debt programme that enables them to efficiently and securely access the market on a regular basis.
+Companies and financial institutions that frequently issue bonds typically set up a debt programme that enables them to access the market efficiently and securely on a regular basis.

 The benefits of issuing through a debt programme are compelling.
 Establishing a programme will lead to a consistent and cost-effective means of issuance for commercial paper, shelf registration debt or medium-term notes that avoids unnecessary duplication.